NLnetLabs/draft-sury-toorop-dns-cookies-algorithms/draft-ietf-dnsop-server-cookies.md

 relative time window less than 68 years, at any time in the future (2038 or 2106 or 2256 or 22209 or later.)

-The DNS Server SHOULD generate a new Server Cookie at least if the received Server Cookie from the Client is more than half an hour old, but MAY generate a new cookie more often than that.
+The DNS server SHOULD generate a new Server Cookie at least if the received Server Cookie from the client is more than half an hour old, but MAY generate a new cookie more often than that.

 ## The Hash Sub-Field {#hashField}

 It's important that all the DNS servers use the same algorithm for computing the Server Cookie.
-This document defines the Version 1 of the Server Side algorithm to be:
+This document defines the Version 1 of the server side algorithm to be:

 ~~~ ascii-art